plars/microsd-switch/README.md

 ## MicroSD Switch

-This a derivative work of a similar project by Joel Agnel.
+This a derivative work of a similar project by Joel Fernandes.
 You can find his original works that this is based on at: https://github.com/joelagnel/microsd-switch